psycharo-zz/tf-densecrf/README.md

 # tf-densecrf

-DenseCRF in TensorFlow: high-dimensional filtering with GPU kernels.
+## DenseCRF in TensorFlow

+Efficient mean-field inference and learning in dense CRFs.
+This repository contains both CPU and GPU implementations of high-dimensional filtering ops using permutohedral lattice.

-First, build the op with `cd filter_op ; make `.
+First, build the op with `cd filter_ops ; make `.
 Make sure `CUDA_HOME` is set as well as appropriate flags in `filter_op/Makefile`.

 Then, see the notebook `op_test.ipynb` for an example.